citp/privacy-policy-historical/e/ex/exo/exoticindiaart.com.md

 ###  **Exoticindiaart.com does not share, sell, rent or trade your personal information with third parties other than as described within this privacy statement.**

 We reserve the right to disclose your personally identifiable information as required by law and when we believe that disclosure is necessary to protect our rights and/or comply with a judicial proceeding, court order, or legal process served on our Web site.
-If we are involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information
+If we are involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.
+In certain situations, Exotic India may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 **Agents/Service Providers**
 We use other third parties such as a shipping company to fulfill orders, and a credit card processing company to bill you for goods and services, we will share (such as your shipping address, phone number, or email) as necessary for the third party to provide that service.